-$\!<\!$ Editor's note: the following paragraph was taken from ARIB Volume 3. $\!>$
+< Editor's note: the following paragraph was taken from ARIB Volume 3.>

-Then two or more services having different Quality of Service (QoS) requirements are multiplexed into one or more phannels using a common physical channel mapping unit, as shown in Fig., service specific rate matching shall be used nannel symbol rates (i.e., symbol rate after channel coding and service specific rate matching) to an optimum level, when inimum QoS requirement of each service is fulfilled with the same channel symbol energy.
-The service specific rate matching shall be signaled to physical layer via Layer 3 messages.
+Then two or more services having different Quality of Service (QoS) requirements are multiplexed into one or more systical channels using a common physical channel mapping unit, as shown in Fig., service specific rate matching shall so used to adjust the channel symbol rates (i.e., symbol rate after channel coding and service specific rate matching) to soptimum level, where minimum QoS requirement of each service is fulfilled with the same channel symbol energy.
+The service specific rate matching uses the same algorithm that is used in the physical channel-mapping unit, and escribed in section 7.2.4.
+The symbol rates after service specific rate matching shall be signaled to physical layer via ayer 3 messages.